liberapay/liberapay.com/README.md

 Setting up the Database
 -----------------------

+First install Postgres.
+The best version to use is 9.1, because Gittip uses the hstore extension for unstructured data, and that isn't bundled with earlier versions.

+Then add a "role" (Postgres user) that matches your OS username.
+Make sure it's a superuser role and has login privileges.
+Here's a sample invocation of the createuser executable that comes with Postgres that will do this for you, assuming that a "postgres" superuser was already created as part of initial
+installation:

+    $ createuser --username postgres --superuser $USER

+It's also convenient to set the authentication method to "trust" in pg_hba.conf for local connections, so you don't have to enter a password all the time.
+Once you locate and change pg_hba.conf you'll need to restart Postgres using pg_ctl.

+Once Postgres is set up, run:

+    $ ./makedb.sh

+That will create a new gittip superuser and a gittip database, populated with structure from ./schema.sql.
+If you want a separate db for running unit tests, start with the test target in ./Makefile, and then explore the ./swaddle utility for configuring different execution environments.

 The schema for the Gittip.com database is defined in schema.sql.
-Here's how to install it:

-    $ createuser -s gittip
-    $ createdb gittip -O gittip
-    $ psql gittip < schema.sql

-And if you want a separate db for running unit tests:

-    $ createdb gittip_test -O gittip
-    $ psql gittip_test < schema.sql

-The best version of Postgres to use is 9.1, because gittip uses the hstore extension for unstructured data, and that isn't bundled with earlier versions.

-The schema.sql file should be considered append-only.
+It should be considered append-only.
 The idea is that this is the log of DDL that we've run against the production database.
 You should never change commands that have already been run.
 New DDL will be (manually) run against the production database as part of deployment.

 Testing
 -------

-Unit and integration tests can be run using `make test`.
+Unit and integration tests can be run using `make test`, with configuration coming from local.env.
 Write unit tests for all new code and all code you change.

 **TODO:** Write a unittest teardown method that runs all the unit tests in a transaction so we don't end up one day with a massive test database.